jaredatch/Shared-Counts/README.md

 Facebook, Pinterest, Yummly, and Twitter buttons support social count display and tracking.

+### Basic Usage
+In Settings > Shared Counts you can select where the share buttons can appear automatically (Before Content, After Content, Before & After Content).
+When editing a post, you can use the checkbox in the "Shared Counts" box in the right column to disable the automatic buttons on this specific post.

+You can use the `[shared_counts]` shortcode to manually display the buttons.

 ### Styling and Display
 We include many share button styling options, so you can pick the perfect look for you site.
 Additionally, you can automatically insert the share buttons before and/or after the post content.
 Want granular or manual control?
 No problem!
 You can also use the `[shared_counts]` shortcode to insert them inside your content as you see fit.